English Language Centre (ELC) students

 If we are hosting an event in your region, you will receive an invitation from us to attend the event.

 If you are not able to attend the pre-departure briefing you can attend a British Council Briefing.
 See the British Council website for more information.

 Meet and Greet: Airport Transfer Service

-The University will be offering a free transport service to Liverpool for new international ELC students arriving at Manchester Airport on Friday 30 June and Saturday 1 July 2017 for students on our 10 week ELC course and 28 and 29 July 2017 for our 6 week ELC course.
+The University will be offering a free transport service to Liverpool for new international ELC students arriving at Manchester Airport on Friday 29 June and Saturday 30 June 2018 for students on our 10 week ELC course and Friday 27 July and Saturday 28 July 2018 for our 6 week ELC course.
 You must reserve a place if you would like to take advantage of our Meet and Greet Service.
 You will be sent an email explaining how to register for this service.
 Please refer to the main Meet & Greet page for further information.
 If you hold a conditional offer, please complete the booking form once you have met the conditions of your offer and confirmed your place at the University.